WICG/nav-speculation/fetch.md

 of `document.referrer` on the prerender page that may eventually get activated and promoted to using first-party storage.
 For an example of this, see [this issue & comment][8].

+### Referrer Information After Activation

+This proposal applies the referrer redaction described above only to top-level speculative navigation requests.
+For example, we don't override the referrer policy that would otherwise be set on the top-level document in [prerendering browsing contexts][4], because any referrer information exposed from that document does not expose any information about the page initiated the prerender.
+The most that a prerendered page could expose about the referrer page is the value of its `document.referrer`, which is subject to the referrer redaction described earlier in this section.

 ## Using a privacy-preserving proxy

-TODO: Touch on the possibility of establishing a connection from a different client IP address (e.g., using a proxy server or virtual private network, if available)
+> TODO: Touch on the possibility of establishing a connection from a different client IP address (e.g., using a proxy server or virtual private network, if available)

 [0]: https://fetch.spec.whatwg.org/#determine-the-http-cache-partition